Skip to main content

 Configuration Examples

-Enable AI access to file operations:
+Enable LoT Actions to perform file operations:

 DEFINE ROUTE MCPFilesystem WITH TYPE MCP